 When your spouse dies, you face the challenge of taking charge of all the finances.
 Property you once owned jointly or your spouse owned in his name only may now be yours alone.
 You don’t need to hire a lawyer to change bank accounts and deeds.
 The process requires sorting through some paperwork and practicing patience, but it’s something you can do yourself when you’re ready to tackle the job.
-You’ll need to wait until after the will is probated, or in the case of a small estate, until probate is waived by the court.
+You’ll need to wait until after the will is probated or, in the case of a small estate, until probate is waived by the court.
+If it helps, ask someone to come along with you as you gather paperwork for moral support.

 Items you will need